Bacterial Meningitis/Meningococcal Disease

 Any child or young adult <23 years of age who never received MenC vaccine should obtain the vaccine from their GP or student health service.

-In September 2019, the First Year booster dose of MenC was replaced with the menACWY vaccine.
-For further information please refer to the HSE National Immunisation office website.
+From September 2019, the adolescent booster dose of MenC was replaced with the menACWY vaccine. for further information please refer to the HSE National Immunisation office website.

 Note: The MenC vaccine only protects against group C meningococcal disease and does not protect against other forms of the disease such as groups A, B, W135 and Y.